phytec/partup/doc/layout-config-reference.rst

 ........

 The section ``raw`` contains a sequence of mappings describing data that is written outside of partitions.
-Each entry may contain the following options:

-Since :ref:`release-2.1.0`, the written output is also being verified by checking against the input's SHA256 sum, including any given offsets.
+Since :ref:`release-2.1.0`, the written output is always being verified by checking against the input's SHA256 sum, including any given offsets.
+The checksum is not being verified when ``--skip-checksum`` is given as a runtime argument.
+Note, that this checksum is indenpendent from the input's ``sha256sum`` option.

+Each raw entry may contain the following options:

 ``input-offset`` (integer/string)
    Offset of the input data to be written.